-As of the Record Date, the Company has 3,641 stockholders holding a total of One Billion Five Hundred Million (1,500,000,000) common stocks with a par value of PhP 1.00 per stock.
-All stockholders owning common stocks are entitled to vote on all matters to be discussed and voted upon in the Annual Stockholders' Meeting to be held on 29 November 2022.
+As of the date of this report the Company has 3,641 stockholders holding a total of One Billion Five Hundred Million (1,500,000,000) common stocks with a par value of PhP 1.00 per stock.
+All stockholders owning common stocks are entitled to vote on all matters to be discussed and voted upon in the Special Stockholders' Meeting to be held on 05 January 2024.